remarcmij/promise-demo/README.md

 Discussion:

-1. In the case of an rejected promise the `onFulfilled()` callbacks of the `.then()` methods in the chain are bypassed until the first `.catch()` method is encountered.
-Its `onRejected()` callback is called which happens to return `undefined`, which becomes the fulfillment value its promise (`promise#4`).
+1. In the case of a rejected promise the `onFulfilled()` callbacks of the `.then()` methods in the chain are bypassed until the first `.catch()` method is encountered.
+Its `onRejected()` callback is called, which happens to return `undefined` which becomes the fulfillment value of its promise (`promise#4`).

-2. Because the second `.catch()` now sees a fulfilled promise, its `onRejected()` callback is bypassed and it simply forwards the fulfillment value of the previous promise.
+2. Because the second `.catch()` now sees a fulfilled promise, its `onRejected()` callback is bypassed and the fulfillment value of the previous promise is simply passed down the chain.

 3. The last `.then()` in the chain sees a fulfilled promise and therefore calls its `onFulfilled()` callback.
-This ends the process.
+That ends the process.

 #### `node 2-async-chain 4`

-A promise chain that consumes a promise that is rejected some time later.
+A promise chain that consumes a promise that is rejected after two seconds.

 ```text
 <<< main starting >>>